New Jersey Institute of Technology: Colleges and schools

 Comprising five colleges and one school, the university is organized into 21 departments, three of which, Biological Sciences, History, and Theater Arts are federated with Rutgers-Newark whose campus abuts NJIT's.

-With a student population that is 20.6% international, 20.2% Hispanic, 8.8% Black and 19.1% Asian (2022), NJIT is ranked among the most ethnically diverse national universities in the country.
+With a student population that is 20.6% international, 20.2% Hispanic, 8.8% Black and 19.1% Asian (2022), the school is ranked among the most ethnically diverse national universities in the country.
 NJIT has multiple study abroad options along with extensive co-op, internship, and service opportunities.
+Its career development services are ranked among the best in the country.

 Newark College of Engineering (NCE)

 Newark College of Engineering, which was established in 1919, is among the oldest and largest professional engineering schools in the United States.
 It offers 13 undergraduate degree programs, 16 master's and 10 doctoral degree programs.
 Undergraduate enrollment is more than 2,500, and more than 1,100 are enrolled in graduate study.
 The faculty includes engineers and scholars who are widely recognized in their fields.
 An estimated one in four professional engineers in the State of New Jersey are NCE/NJIT alumni.